joel-wright/openstack-notes/swift-service/design.md

 """
 ```

-The default options are provided in ```service.py```, and any option may be
+The default options are provided in ```service.py``` (as shown below), and any
-overridden by supplying a dictionary containing the updated options.
+option may be overridden by supplying a dictionary containing the updated options,
+either when instantiating the ```SwiftService``` object, or for each individual
+operation.

 ```python
 _default_global_options = {